limatheus/smsgateway/README.md

 ```

 ### 5. Set your credentials
-In order to use the `SmsGateway`, you need set your crendials  on the `config/smsgateway.php` file, you can do that the following way:
+In order to use the `SmsGateway`, you need set your crenditals on the `config/smsgateway.php` file, you can do that the following way:

 ```php
 // smsgateway.php  config file